MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/logicapps.md

 Logic App and :::no-loc text="Power Automate"::: are built on the same connector.
 Therefore, the [limitations](../../flow.md#limitations), [actions](../../flow.md#flow-actions), [authentication](../../flow.md#authentication) and [usage examples](../../flow-usage.md) that apply to :::no-loc text="Power Automate":::, also apply to Logic Apps, as mentioned on the [:::no-loc text="Power Automate"::: documentation page](../../flow.md).

 > [!NOTE]
-> If your Logic App is integrated with a Virtual Network (VNET) and you want to establish communication with an [Azure Data Explorer private endpoint](../../security-network-private-endpoint.md), add the Logic App connector's IP address to your network's whitelist.
+> If your cluster is integrated with a Virtual Network (VNET), and you want the Logic App connector to establish communication with an [Azure Data Explorer private endpoint](../../security-network-private-endpoint.md), you need to add the Logic App connector's IP address to your network's whitelist.
 To enable access, refer to the [list of outbound IP addresses for Azure Logic Apps](/connectors/common/outbound-ip-addresses#azure-logic-apps), categorized by service and region.

 ## How to create a Logic App with Azure Data Explorer